MileHacker Logo

 Beaches & Coastal Walks

 Marbella's coastal position means it has plenty of beaches, extending for kilometers in either direction from its center.
 Inland, the landscape rises quickly into the foothills of the Sierra Blanca, offering views and possibilities for outdoor recreation.
-Its location also makes it a convenient base for discovering other parts of Andalusia, having key cities like Málaga, Ronda, Seville, and Granada within reach for day trips or longer excursions.
+Its setting also makes it a convenient base for discovering other parts of Andalusia, having key cities like Málaga, Ronda, Seville, and Granada within reach for day trips or longer excursions.

 Old Town Charm